 It’s tempting to rely on machine translation to localize your website for global markets.

-After all, tools like Google Translate are fast, cheap (or free), and feel like they’re easy to use.
-And while they can be handy for translating a quick phrase for a piece of content, they’re just not ideal for handling full-scale website translation.
-Here’s why.
+Tools like Google Translate are fast, cheap (or free), and relatively easy to use.
+While they can be handy for translating a quick phrase for a piece of content, they’re just not ideal for handling full-scale website translation.

 Translation Accuracy

-The hard truth: Google Translate doesn’t always get it right.
+The hard truth: Google Translate’s accuracy doesn’t always cut it.

 That’s because there’s more to translation than just swapping out words in another language.
-Machine translation technologies are notorious for doing word-literal translations … and in the process, they lose the authenticity that comes with accurate, relevant translation.
+Machine website translation often produces word-for-word translations, but this can lead to loss of authenticity and accuracy in the translation.

 Without it, content credibility suffers.